Certified Master of Career Services (CMCS)

 The CMCS is designed to assess competency in the delivery of services across the CMCS Domains of Practice.
 You will respond to a scenario (a description of the client and a situation) for each of these domains: career, relationships, and ethics.
 You will be asked to write 2-5 paragraphs responding to a focused question based on that scenario.
 Your responses are evaluated by a trained reviewer who also holds this credential.
 The reviewer sees only your responses and cannot access any identifying information about you.
 To prepare for writing your responses to the four scenarios, we suggest you adopt the mindset of sitting in session with your client and/or leading a career services group program.
 Your response should cover the primary needs of the client, suggested resources, action steps, and outcomes which you would use to respond to the client or group in real time.
 We want you to draw upon your everyday experiences to formulate how you would apply the Domains of Practice in your real-world response to each scenario.
 Your references will be asked to assess and provide examples of your competence on the program management domain.
 For more help, please read the CMCS Study Guide!

 What if I don’t pass?

 Applicants who do not pass their first attempt at the assessment will be asked to complete a new scenario on that domain within one month.
-If the retest is also unsuccessful, the applicant must wait one year to reapply.
+If the retest is also unsuccessful, the applicant must wait one year to reapply and pay the fee.
 We recommend further study during this year, and/or considering enrolling in the Facilitating Career Development curriculum (successful completion of which also qualifies you for the CCSP credential).

 If you meet the following three (3) requirements, then you are eligible to use the fast track application for the CMCS.